teuton-software/teuton/docs/learn/26-expect_sequence.md

 end
 ```

+### Strict sequence

-* **Strict sequence**. validate sequences where the elements are in strict consecutive order.
+Validate sequences where the elements are in strict consecutive order.
 First use `find` to find an element in the sequence and then `next_to` for the next element in strict order.

 ```ruby
 # Examples: [A,B,C], [x,A,B,C,x], etc.